Skip to main content

 Shop at dollar stores

 Don’t neglect local dollar stores when shopping for back-to-school supplies.
-Many dollar stores have the same needed supplies as major retailers like Staples, Office Max and Target for a fraction of the price.
+Many dollar stores have the same school supplies as major retailers like Staples, Office Max, and Target for a fraction of the price.

 Don’t miss sales events

 Sale circulars typically come out on Sundays.
 Don’t wait until later in the week to head to a back-to-school sale.
-Sundays and Mondays are the best days to hit up back-to-school sales because there will be more sale options to choose from.
-As the saying goes, “If you snooze, you lose.”
-Follow favorite back-to-school supply hot spots on social media to keep an eye out for sales.
+Sundays and Mondays are the best days to hit up back-to-school sales because there will be more budget-friendly options to choose from.
+Follow favorite back-to-school supply hot spots like Five Below on social media to keep an eye out for sales.

 Take advantage of loss leaders

-What is a loss leader?
-Retailers usually put one item on sale each week at ridiculously low prices in order to encourage shoppers to come to their store.
-Loss leaders are those really inexpensive items.
-Take advantage and stock up on any cheaply-priced loss leader back-to-school supplies.
+If you’re not sure what a loss leader is don’t worry.
+Most people aren’t.
+A loss leader is something that will save you money.
+Retailers usually put one item on sale each week at ridiculously low prices in order to encourage shoppers to come to their stores.
+Loss leaders are those very inexpensive items.
+Take advantage and stock up on any cheaply priced loss leaders like pens, pencils, folders, index cards, and notebooks.

 Take advantage of Amazon’s price comparison